 What if My Code Signing Certificate Expires?

 If the code signing certificate expires, you will have to renew it or buy a new one and install it to protect your software application.
 Even when the certificate expires, the timestamp continues to be there indefinitely.
 A good practice would be to provide the CA with an email ID that you regularly use to receive alerts before the expiry of the code signing certificate.

-The code signing certificate allows developers to securely share their application over the internet without the fear of the script or code being tampered with.
+The code signing certificate allows developers to securely share their applications over the internet without the fear of the script or code being tampered with.
 Also, it confirms that the code or the script comes from the source mentioned in the certificate and that the CA has verified the same.
 This prevents miscreants from inserting malicious code and compromising the security of the end-user.
 However, to create a truly secure application, the developer must opt for an EV Code signing certificate which significantly reduces unauthorized access.